 Send the envelope as usual.

+If payment is required, they cannot submit the envelope until payment is made.
 If payment is optional, they can click Pay later and complete the envelope without paying.